chocolacula/gdmd/README.md

 go install github.com/chocolacula/gdmd/cmd/gdmd
 ```

-Then generate documentation for packages in a directory and all subdirectories
+Then generate documentation for a package in a directory

 ```sh
 gdmd ./directory